What is the full form of VAT?

 S.P = 100

 S.T = 4

-Total collection=104, which is not the income of factory owner because Rs 4 is collected as an indirect tax which is given to the state government.
+Total collection=104, which is not the income of the factory owner because Rs 4 is collected as an indirect tax which is given to the state government.
 Because the state government has the authority of collecting sale tax.

 This same process of sale tax will be implemented on wholesaler, retailer, and consumer which in turn increase expense.

-In this whole process, there is cascading effects of tax due to which goods are becoming extremely expensive for the final consumers and the main objective of the government is to facilitate services beneficial to the general people of the country not only to the businessman.
+In this whole process, there are cascading effects of tax due to which goods are becoming extremely expensive for the final consumers and the main objective of the government is to facilitate services beneficial to the general people of the country not only to the businessman.

 To overcome the cascading effects of taxes the concept of VAT was introduced by the government.
 In VAT, Tax is only imposed on the value addition.

 Role of VAT

 The Role of VAT can be understood from these 3 points: